R-unic/Ripple/README.md

 ## About

 Ripple is an open-source all-purpose Discord bot built with TypeScript.
 Ripple's source code also may serve as a framework to your own Discord bot!
-See "<a href="#using-source-code">using source code</a>" for more info.
+See <a href="#using-source-code">Using Source Code</a> for more info.

 If you liked this repository, please [leave a star](https://github.com/AlphaRunic/Ripple) ⭐ to help promote Ripple!

 ## Features

-Ripple is a small bot currently, but has 70+ commands.
+Ripple is a lightweight, yet command-heavy bot.
+It has 90+ commands.
 Ripple also supports quoted arguments.
 This means that if you want a string with spaces in it to be treated as one argument while executing a command, you may surround it in quotation marks.
 Here's an example: `::giveaway "Discord Nitro" 2d`

+Ripple is also highly customizable, from server prefix to auto-role.
+Make your server your own with other features such as auto welcome messages, a level system, or reputation.
+Ripple is open to feedback and is proud to take any feedback request.

 ## Installation